ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ORDER BY ()
 ```

-Now we can load data from file into this table using [JSONAsString](https://clickhouse.com/docs/en/interfaces/formats/#jsonasstring) format to keep JSON objects instead of parsing them:
+Now we can load data from the file into this table using [JSONAsString](https://clickhouse.com/docs/en/interfaces/formats/#jsonasstring) format to keep JSON objects instead of parsing them:

 ```sql
 INSERT INTO events (data)